 The United States is also investing in the private sector.
 SpaceX has contracts for its rockets (the Falcon 9 and Falcon Heavy) and so does Blue Origin, with the New Sheppard.
 Both companies are designing their own heavy lift vehicles—similar to the SLS.
 SpaceX has Starship and Blue Origin has the New Glenn and both are expected to have their first flights in the next few years.
 New Zealand’s Rocket Lab is catering to the smaller payload market with its Electron rocket.
 It’s an exciting time for the future of rockets.

-This article was originally posted on Science Niche on April 22nd, 2019.
+This article was originally posted on the now defunct Science Niche website on April 22nd, 2019.

 A Brief History of Rocketry (http://solarviews.com/eng/rocket.htm)